-Plasma Quest Ltd and The University of Surrey
+Plasma Quest Ltd

 Finding better ways of insulating windows is a key component in reducing emissions caused by air-conditioning and heating.
 Joe is developing a coating for windows that will reduce the amount of infrared radiation that can pass through without reducing visibility, thereby making homes more energy efficient.